How You Can Help

 Kit and Supply Drives

-Hygiene Kit Drive: A major refugee necessity and often the simplest way for volunteers to give is the provision of hygiene kits that include a toothbrush, a wash cloth, bar of soap, nail clippers, and a comb.
+Hygiene Kit Drive: A major refugee necessity and often the simplest way for volunteers to give is the provision of hygiene kits that include a toothbrush, a washcloth, a bar of soap, nail clippers, and a comb.
 Help us by sponsoring a hygiene kit drive today.

 Cleanup Bucket Drive: Families that are resettled need cleaning supplies to keep their new home clean and make it their own.
 Help us by collecting the following supplies and placing them in a large bucket: